-Is your own home your idea of a self-determined life?
-If you are dealing with a mortgage, you will come across the term "amortisation" sooner or later.
-But what exactly does amortisation mean and what do you need to know about it?
+Is owning your own home your idea of a self-determined life?
+If you are looking into financing, i.e. a mortgage, you will come across the term “amortisation” sooner or later.
+What exactly does amortisation mean, and what do you need to know about it?
 Swiss Life answers the most important questions.

-In a nutshell: in the mortgage sector, amortisation describes the repayment of the mortgage loan.
-A mortgage is amortised if it is repaid either in its entirety or in regular instalments, known as tranches.
-If we delve deeper into this definition, we come across two types of mortgage repayment: direct and indirect repayment.
-Both options have certain advantages and disadvantages, which we would like to explain to you in the further course of this text.
+In a nutshell, in the mortgage sector, amortisation describes the repayment of the mortgage loan.
+A mortgage is amortised if it is repaid either in its entirety or in regular amounts, known as amortisation instalments.
+If we delve deeper into this definition, we come across two types of mortgage amortisation: direct and indirect.
+Both options have their advantages and disadvantages, which we will cover later in this article.

 Does my mortgage need to be repaid in full?

 Actually, you don't necessarily have to repay your mortgage in full.
 A distinction is made between voluntary repayment (1st mortgage) and compulsory repayment (2nd mortgage).
-Your first mortgage, i.e. a loan-to-value of around 65 percent or about two thirds of the value of the property, does not have to be repaid if it is affordable.
+Your first mortgage, i.e. a loan-to-value of 66.67% or two thirds of the value of the property, does not have to be repaid if affordability criteria are met.

-However, if you need a second mortgage because a higher level of financing than 65 percent or two thirds of the property’s value is required for your own home, this must be repaid within 15 years or by the time you retire.
-Here you can choose between direct or indirect amortisation.
+However, if you need a second mortgage because you need more than 66.67% or two thirds of the value to finance your property, by law this must be repaid within 15 years.
+Many lenders also require it to have been paid off by retirement age at the latest.
+Here, you can choose between direct and indirect amortisation.

 What does "direct amortisation" mean?

-If you opt for direct repayment, your mortgage will be repaid to the bank in regular tranches.
+If you opt for direct amortisation, your mortgage will be repaid to the lender in regular instalments.

-• The advantage of direct amortisation: by continuously reducing your mortgage debt through direct repayments you also reduce your interest burden.
+By continuously reducing your mortgage debt through direct repayments, you also reduce the interest owed.

 What does indirect amortisation mean?

-• Advantages of indirect amortisation: the mortgage remains at the same level throughout the term.
-You therefore profit from having the same tax-deductible amount throughout, provided interest rates don't change.
-If interest rates rise, you have greater scope for deductions.
-The amount you pay into pillar 3a can also be deducted from your taxable income.
-You are free to design the 3a account as regards the type of investment.
-Please note: observe the lender's guidelines.
+The mortgage remains at the same level throughout the term.
+You therefore benefit from having the same tax-deductible amount throughout the term, provided there is no change in interest rates.
+If interest rates rise, you will be able to deduct more.
+The money you pay into pillar 3a can also be deducted from your taxable income.
+You are free to choose the type of investment for the pillar 3a account.

-Our advice: indirect amortisation with a pillar 3a pension solution can be particularly attractive for families.
-If the policyholder dies, the mortgage is covered by the sum insured.
-It is important for a family to review their pension situation carefully and to choose the right pension solution for the right indirect amortisation.
+Indirect amortisation with a pillar 3a or 3b pension solution can be particularly attractive for families.
+Should the policyholder die, the mortgage will be covered by the sum insured.
+It is important for families to review their pension situation carefully and to choose the right pension solution for the right indirect amortisation.
 Including benefits coverage is an option too.

 Should I repay my mortgage in full?

 There is no catch-all answer to this question as it depends on your individual situation.
-Consider carefully which option is right for you and your financial situation.
-Our experts will be happy to help you determine which method is more tax-efficient and how you can effectively save more.
+You should carefully consider which option is right for you and your financial situation.
+Our experts will be happy to help you determine which method is more tax-efficient, and how you can effectively save more.

-Let us help you buy your own home.
-Let's go.
+Let us guide you to your own home.
+And beyond.

-Do you dream of a self-determined life in your own home?
-To make this dream come true, there are some things you need to know first.
-Find out more now about saving, financing, affordability and mortgages.
+Do you dream of living a self-determined life in your own home?
+To make this dream come true, there are some things you need to know in advance.
+Find out more about saving, financing, financial viability and mortgages.

 Additional articles of interest